-At the Castleton Festival (see Rob Taylor’s story that starts on page 1), the annual music festival’s organizers entertained some 400 who got to see half of “The Barber of Seville” before the power failed – and then saw many of them safely back to a U.S. highway, with logistics manager (and Castleton fire chief) Terry Robey marshalling a tractor and a mobile clearing crew that many concert-goers followed, as they cleared a path through fallen trees and limbs.
+At the Castleton Festival (see Rob Taylor’s separate report on that), the annual music festival’s organizers entertained some 400 who got to see half of “The Barber of Seville” before the power failed – and then saw many of them safely back to a U.S. highway, with logistics manager (and Castleton fire chief) Terry Robey marshalling a tractor and a mobile clearing crew that many concert-goers followed, as they cleared a path through fallen trees and limbs.

 Sheriff Smith, with stepson Jesse Smith and the Sperryville fire company’s Freddy Thompson and Chuck and Johnny Jenkins, wound up on U.S. 522 south of Sperryville, clearing the road until about 3 a.m.

 “By the time we got to Boston,” she said, “I bet we removed 50 trees.”

 What the volunteers missed – and they missed primarily, and on purpose, debris that was tied up in high-voltage ribbons – VDOT, with help from Rappahannock Electric Cooperative crews who began arriving during the night, had largely cleared by Saturday morning.